yantisj/netgrph/docs/About.md

-## Motivation
+## About

-NetGrph was written to explore the potential of graph databases for networks, and is being shared to help others with network discovery and automation.
-Please contribute back any useful additions.
+NetGrph was created to serve as a singular network model for automation to replace the patchwork inherent to our current automation solutions.
+The API is developing to provide strong automation capabilities for our network team, as well as our server, security, and desktop teams.

 ## Data Model
 ### Routed SVI Paths from Vlan 110 to 200